tingerrr/chiral-thesis-fhe/README.md

 # chiral-thesis-fhe
 This is a thesis template for the [University of Applied Sciences Erfurt][fhe] (FHE).
-It provides scaffolding for a [typst] project which can be used to write a bachelor's thesis, mastere's thesis, or simple a report in the style mandated by the university.
+It provides scaffolding for a [Typst] project which can be used to write a bachelor's thesis, mastere's thesis, or simple a report in the style mandated by the university.

 The template package provides scaffolding and defaults in both German, but may later be extended